yas375/MagicalRecordPayload/Pods/MagicalRecord/README.md

 # Data Import

-*Experimental*

 MagicalRecord will now import data from NSObjects into your Core Data store.
-[Documentation](https://github.com/magicalpanda/MagicalRecord/wiki/Data-Import) for this feature will be added to the wiki.
+[Documentation](https://github.com/magicalpanda/MagicalRecord/wiki/Data-Import) for this feature is forthcoming.
-This feature is currently under development, and is undergoing updates.
-Feel free to try it out, add tests and send in your feedback.

 # Extra Bits
 This Code is released under the MIT License by [Magical Panda Software, LLC](http://www.magicalpanda.com).
+We love working on iOS and Mac apps for you!
 There is no charge for Awesome.